lkumle/power_notebooks/README.md

 ### Notebooks linked to "Estimating power in (generalized) linear mixed models: an open introduction and tutorial in R"

-Kumle, L., Võ, M. L., & Draschkow, D. (in press).
-Estimating power in (generalized) linear mixed models: an open introduction and tutorial in R. *Behavior Research Methods*. doi:10.3758/s13428-021-01546-0
+Kumle, L., Võ, M.LH. & Draschkow, D. Estimating power in (generalized) linear mixed models: An open introduction and tutorial in R. Behav Res (2021). https://doi.org/10.3758/s13428-021-01546-0

-last update: March 2020
+last update: May 2021

 ***